-Notably, greedy recounting does not constitute an algorithm for $\mathcal{R}$ -REC-REG: it is unable to decide whether there is a recounting strategy that results in a specific candidate becoming the election winner.
-However, it serves as a 1/2-approximation algorithm for the defender: it outputs a candidate a such that for every candidate a' that can be made a winner by recounting at most $B{\mathcal{D}}$ districts it holds that $SW(a) \ge SW(a')/2$ .
-Theorem 5.5.
-Greedy recounting is a 1/2-approximation algorithm for the optimization versions of PV-REC-REG and PD-REC-REG.
+Notably, greedy recounting does not constitute an algorithm for \mathcal{R} -REC-REG: it is unable to decide whether there is a recounting strategy that results in a specific candidate becoming the election winner.
+However, we will now show that it serves as a 1/2-approximation algorithm for the defender: it outputs a candidate a such that for every candidate a' that can be made a winner by recounting at most $B{\mathcal{D}}$ districts it holds that $SW(a) \ge SW(a')/2$.

+Theorem 6.5.
+Greedy recounting is a 1/2-approximation algorithm for the optimization versions of PV-Rec-Reg and PD-Rec-Reg.

 Proof.
-We focus on PV; the analysis can be adapted for PD, by modifying the notation so as to take into account the weights of the candidates rather than their vote counts.
+We focus on PV; to adapt the analysis for PD it suffices to modify the notation so as to take into account the weights of the candidates rather than their vote counts.

 Consider an instance with a set of candidates C, |C| = m, and let p be the attacker's preferred candidate.
-Suppose that the attacker uses a regular manipulation $(M, \tilde{\mathbf{v}})$ ; we will assume that p is the winner in the manipulated instance, as otherwise the attacker does not have an incentive to manipulate.
-For each $c \in C$ , let $s_c$ denote the vote count of candidate c in the manipulated instance.
+Suppose that the attacker uses a regular manipulation $(M, \tilde{\mathbf{v}})$; by Proposition 6.3, we can assume that p is the winner in the manipulated instance.
+For each $c \in C$, let s_c denote the vote count of candidate c in the manipulated instance.
 If p is the winner before the manipulation or if no recounting strategy can change the outcome, then greedy recounting is trivially optimal.
-Hence, in the remainder of the proof we assume that there is a candidate $b \neq p$ such that SW(b) > SW(p) or SW(b) = SW(p), $b \succ p$ , such that the defender can make b win; let c be the defender's most preferred candidate with this property, and let R be a recounting strategy that results in c becoming the winner after a recount.
-We consider the round in which greedy recounting examines candidate c; suppose that greedy recounting selects a subset of districts G. Let $A = C \setminus \{c, p\}$ denote the set of the remaining m - 2 candidates.
+Hence, we can assume that the defender can make some 'good' candidate win; let c be the defender's most preferred candidate with this property, and let R be a recounting strategy that results in c becoming the winner after a recount.
+We consider the round in which greedy recounting examines candidate c; suppose that greedy recounting selects a subset of districts Z. Let $A = C \setminus \{c, p\}$ denote the set of the remaining m - 2 candidates.